TOP WINTER TIPS FOR

 Ensure your Tyre pressure isn't too high and you have required tread depth

-Note: Your vehicle manual may have recommendations to increase the tyre pressure (pre driven rating) in winter pending your location as extreme cold will limit the amount of expansion even when driving.
-This would not be considered over inflation.
+Note: Your vehicle manual may have recommendations to increase the tyre pressure in winter pending your location as extreme cold will limit the amount of expansion even when driving.

 get ready for winter and check your windscreen wiper blades